Full-spectrum infrared fingerprinting: A transformative AI paradigm for interstellar polycyclic aromatic hydrocarbons

 We adopted a random forest (RF) classifier, an ensemble of decision trees that combines numerous threshold-based rules to produce robust predictions \citep{Breiman2001}.
-The model was trained on normalized spectral features using 500 trees with a maximum depth of 25, utilizing out-of-bag (OOB) scoring for internal validation.
-To mitigate class imbalance, we implemented the synthetic minority oversampling technique (SMOTE; \citet{Chawla2002}) in conjunction with adjusted class weighting.
-The trained classifier was evaluated on synthetic mixtures derived from the `unseen' molecular pool.
-Performance was quantified using standard metrics: precision, recall, and $F_{1}$-score.

-To ensure reproducibility, the source code, training datasets, and the final trained model are openly accessible on Git repository: \href{https://github.com/zwAstroChem/AstroPAH-MLDiag}{AstroPAH-MLDiag}.
+The model was trained on normalized spectral features using 500 trees with a maximum depth of 25, utilizing out-of-bag scoring for internal validation.
+To mitigate class imbalance, we implemented the synthetic minority oversampling technique (SMOTE) in conjunction with adjusted class weighting.
+The trained classifier was evaluated on synthetic mixtures derived from the ``unseen'' molecular pool.
+Performance was quantified using standard metrics: precision, recall, and $F_{1}$ score.
+To ensure reproducibility, the source code, datasets, and the trained model are openly accessible on Git repository: \href{https://github.com/zwAstroChem/AstroPAH-MLDiag}{AstroPAH-MLDiag}.
 Comprehensive hyperparameter configurations can be found in this code.

-\section{Results and Discussion}
+\section{Results and discussion}

-The trained RF model shows high-fidelity performance on the mixed PAH spectra, achieving a macro-averaged $F_{1}$-score of approximately 0.963 (Table \ref{T2}).
+The trained RF model shows high-fidelity performance on the mixed PAH spectra, achieving a macro-averaged $F_{1}$ score of approximately 0.963 (Table \ref{T2}).
 This robust classification indicates that full-profile spectral features contain sufficient information to simultaneously constrain molecular size and ionization state, even within complex molecular mixtures.

-Performance scales non-linearly with molecular size.
-Small PAHs ($N_{\mathrm{C}} < 50$) achieve the highest $F_{1}$-score (0.985), supported by a large training set of \num{13626} spectra.
+The performance scales nonlinearly with molecular size.
+Overall, small PAHs ($N_{\mathrm{C}} < 50$) achieve the highest $F_{1}$ score (0.985), supported by a large training set of \num{13626} spectra.
 Large PAHs ($N_{\mathrm{C}} \geq 100$) perform nearly as well ($F_{1} = 0.983$) despite having only 663 training samples, which is the smallest among all size classes.
 This suggests that spectral features of large PAHs are sufficiently distinctive that the model requires relatively few examples to generalize accurately \citep{Bauschlicher2008, Ricca2012}.
 In contrast, medium-sized PAHs ($50 \le N_{\mathrm{C}} \le 99$) show a clear performance drop ($F_{1}$ = 0.923) even though they are reasonably well represented with \num{4638} training samples.